 Shortly into my research in this case, I found that there were a great deal of elements that were not as they appeared.
 Byrd Billings was NOT a pillar of city.
-The investigation was appeared to be thoroughly investigated but it really wasn’t at all.
+The mirage of thoroughly investigated case was broadcast nationally.
+But it really wasn’t investigated at all.
 Like I have said in the past, it was like being down the rabbit hole in “Alice in Wonderland”.
 Right was wrong and wrong was right.

 Another thing that I studied quite a bit at Eastern Michigan University was something called a “cross-race effect”.
 It is a simple concept really.
 In the first 30 seconds of coming into contact with a person, heuristics take over.
 The definition from Wikipedia is a very good and simple one.
 “Heuristics refers to experience-based techniques for problem solving, learning, and discovery that give a solution which is not guaranteed to be optimal.
 Where the exhaustive search is impractical, heuristic methods are used to speed up the process of finding a satisfactory solution via mental shortcuts to ease the cognitive load of making a decision.
 Examples of this method include using a rule of thumb, an educated guess, an intuitive judgment, stereotyping, recalling past experiences or common sense.”